|

 There are no specific entry or residence regulations for people with HIV/AIDS.
 No HIV test result is required when entering the country.
 Residence permits for immigrants are issued by the consulates following the principle of reciprocity.
 There are no specific residence regulations.

-The new Immigration law no 23/2007, Art 32, para D from July 4, 2007 stipulates that entry can be denied only in situations defined by the WHO, or in cases of infectious diseases or parasites that would require protective measures in Portugal itself.
+The Immigration law 23/2007, Art 32, para D from July 4, 2007 stipulates that entry can be denied only in situations defined by the WHO, or in cases of infectious diseases or parasites that would require protective measures in Portugal itself.

 (Source: 3)